telerik/kendo-ui-core/docs/intro/installation/markup.md

     </script>
 ```

-### In MVVM Pattern
+### In MVVM

-The example below refers to an MVVM-bound DOM element with an AutoComplete widget.
+The following example refers to an MVVM-bound DOM element with an AutoComplete widget.

 ###### Example